vaanloal/2D-PDE-Cylinder-Heat-Equation/README.md

 ![dimensionalized_model_at_center.png](/images/dimensionalized_model_at_center.png)

-The Bounday Conditions are given by the following equations:
+The Initial and Bounday Conditions are given by the following equations:

 ![dimensionalized_model_BC.png](/images/dimensionalized_model_BC.png)